toddfast/conga-mokol/README.md

 Type 'help' at Mokol's command line to see all available commands:

     [mokol] help

+### Status

+The humble code in these initial checkins is *very* minimal and immature.
+There are missing annotations, key features haven't been added, packages and access modifiers aren't strictly defined for proper modularity, and a whole bunch of other things that we just haven't gotten around to yet.
+As we refactor our internal plugins, we will have the freedom and time to make these changes and more.
+Stay tuned!

 ## FAQ
 - Q: Why didn't you use OSGi?